Flappy Bird (NeatapticTS)

 - the page loads example bundles from

-docs/assets, so after code or documentation changes that affect the published example surface, runnpm run docsornpm run build:flappy-birdto refresh the browser-facing assets and generated docs.
+docs/assets, so after code or documentation changes that affect the published example surface, runnpm run docsto refresh generated docs plus bundles, ornpm run build:flappy-birdto refresh both the Flappy host bundle and its worker bundles.

 The Core Idea In One Glance